Skip to main content

 Dev Database

 Atlas uses a temporary "dev-database" to process and validate schemas.
-Common configurations:
+The URL format depends on whether you work with a single schema or multiple schemas:

 --dev-url "docker://mysql/8/dev"